 Veneers are fixed porcelain restorations that mainly cover the front surface of the anterior teeth.
 They can help improve dental aesthetics by fixing discoloured, stained or crooked teeth.
 Veneers may also sometimes be used to close the gaps between teeth.
 Dental Crowns

-Crowns are restorations that cover or cap teeth, restoring them to their natural size, shape, and color.
+Crowns are restorations that cover or cap teeth, restoring them to their natural size, shape, and colour.
 Crowns are indicated when there is a need to strengthen teeth that are mechanically weakened.

 There are three main types of dental bridges: Conventional fixed, resin-bonded (Maryland), and cantilever.
 The type of bridge used will depend on the quality of the teeth on either side of the gap, as well as the position or size of the gap: